This post may contain affiliate links. Please read our disclosure policy.

 How to serve ropa vieja

-After you put the shredded flank stead back into the slow cooker for 30 more minutes, I utilize that time to make my favorite sides.
-I like to serve my ropa vieja with white or yellow rice, black beans, and homemade crispy tostones.
-You can also serve them with sweet plantains.
-Garnish with fresh parsley.
+When I make this ropa vieja, I like to serve it with simple but tasty sides like white or yellow rice, black beans, and homemade crispy tostones.
+You can also serve them with sweet plantains or fried yuca sticks.

 Did you try this recipe and love it?
 Leave a star rating below!